Christ Church Rathgar, Rathgar, Dublin 6, Ireland.Photo Gallery

 Pulpit Fall

 The gift of the late Mrs. W. H. Tennant in 1959, for the celebration of the Centenary.
 It was designed by Miss.
-Myra Maguire of the Geneological Office, Dublin Castle and embroidered by Miss.
+Myra Maguire of the Genealogical Office, Dublin Castle and embroidered by Miss.
 Evelyn Lyndsay.

 Memorial corner